Launch a Governed

 Book a Discovery Call See an exampleThe Same Fifty Questions, Answered Once, Correctly, Forever

-An HR Knowledge Agent is an AI assistant that answers employee and manager questions about HR policy, benefits, leave, pay, and compliance.
+An HR Knowledge Desk is an AI answer service for the questions employees and managers ask about policy, benefits, leave, pay, and compliance.
 It does not browse the open internet and it does not improvise.
 It retrieves answers only from your approved HR documents, returns the source it used, and routes the question to a human when policy does not cover it.

 That last behaviour is the point.
 In HR, a confident wrong answer about a benefit or a compliance rule is a liability, not a minor error.
 A general-purpose chatbot will guess.
-A properly built knowledge agent is grounded: it answers from governed sources, cites them, and declines to speculate.
+A grounded desk answers from governed sources, cites them, and declines to speculate.

-Built on Microsoft Copilot Studio and SharePoint, the agent lives where your people already work, Microsoft Teams and Microsoft 365 Copilot, and respects the access controls you already have.
+Built on Microsoft Copilot Studio and SharePoint, the desk lives where your people already work, inside Microsoft Teams and Microsoft 365 Copilot, and respects the access controls you already have.
 Employees only ever see content they are already permitted to see.

 of legal queries produced hallucinations in general-purpose AI tools.
 Grounding answers in approved policy, with citations, is the difference between a tool HR can trust and one it cannot.